-The "Vaccines in Multiple Sclerosis (VACCIMUS) study" (Level 4) [17] evaluated the relative risk (RR) of relapse associated with vaccination in 643 patients with MS and showed no risk of relapse after exposure to any vaccine: RR 0.71 (95% confidence interval [CI] 0.40-1.26), or to individual vaccines such as influenza, hepatitis B or the combined diphtheria tetanus vaccine (RR 1.08 [95% CI 0.37-3.10], RR 0.67 [95% CI 1.20-2.17], and RR 0.22 [95% CI 0.05-0.99], respectively) [17].
-Six additional studies, two of them placebocontrolled trials, have evaluated vaccines against seasonal influenza and/or H1N1 strain [18-23].
-All but one [23] failed to show a link between seasonal and/or H1N1 influenza vaccination and MS relapses and changes in Expanded Disability Status Scale (EDSS) score.
+The Vaccines in Multiple Sclerosis study (level 4)17 evaluated the relative risk (RR) of relapse associated with vaccination in 643 patients with MS and showed no risk of relapse after exposure to any vaccine of 0.71 (95% CI 0.40-1.26) or to individual vaccines such as influenza, hepatitis B or the combined diphtheria tetanus vaccine (RR 1.08; 95% CI 0.37-3.10, RR 0.67; 95% CI 1.20-2.17 and RR 0.22; 95% CI 0.05-0.99, respectively).17 Six additional studies, two of them placebo-controlled trials, have evaluated vaccines against seasonal influenza and/or H1N1 strain.^{18-23} All but one23 failed to show a link between seasonal and/or H1N1 influenza vaccination and MS relapses and changes in the expanded disability status scale (EDSS).

-The safety of the BCG vaccine was evaluated in two different studies by Ristori et al.: a single crossover magnetic resonance imaging-monitored study (Level 3) [24, 25] and a double-blind placebo-controlled trial (Level 2) [25].
-Both studies reported a decrease in the frequency of gadolinium (Gd)-enhancing lesions and active lesions (new/enlarging T2-hyperintense lesions and total Gd-enhancing lesions) in the post-vaccination period and fewer cumulative number of relapses.
+The safety of the BCG vaccine was evaluated in two different studies by Ristori et al: a single crossover MRI-monitored study (level 3),^{24,25} and a double-blind placebo-controlled trial (level 2).25 Both studies reported a decrease in the frequency of gadolinium (Gd)-enhancing lesions and active lesions (new/enlarging T2-hyperintense lesions and total Gd-enhancing lesions) in the post-vaccination period and fewer cumulative number of relapses.

-Only one study reported the absence of safety issues of the varicella-zoster virus (VZV) vaccine administered in 50 treatmentnaïve patients with progressive MS who were seropositive to varicella before vaccination [32].
-However, the results are of limited value due to insufficient description of the data in the manuscript.
+Only one study reported the absence of safety issues of the varicella-zoster vaccine administered in 50 treatment-naïve patients with progressive MS who were seropositive to varicella before vaccination.32 However, the results are of limited value due to an insufficient description of the data in the manuscript.